-Upper Broken Creek - priority 1a and 1b v vatering action Target reach: community than reaches 2 and 3.
-Reach 1: Reach 1 is a priority to receive environmental water in 2022-23 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
+Upper Broken Creek - priority 1a and 1b watering action Target reach: Reach 1: Reach 1 is a priority to receive environmental water in 2022-23 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
 Reach 1 also supports a large permanent platypus population.
 Environmental water delivered to reach 1 will provide environmental benefits to reaches 2 and 3.
-Compliance point Waggarandall Weir Potential watering action Upper Broken Creek summer low Note: the low flow may be reduce r flow: 5 ML/day ed to 1-4 ML/day to accommodate available water resources Expected watering effects Inundate benthic surfaces are Provides suitable water depth in the channel and some connection between weir pools for native fish and platypus.
+Compliance point Waggarandall Weir Waggarandall Weir Potential watering action Upper Broken Creek summer low Note: the low flow may be reduce flow: 5-10 ML/day d to 1-4 ML/day to accommodate a vailable water resources.
+Expected watering effects Provides suitable water depth in the channel and some connection between weir pools for native fish and platypus.
 Inundate benthic surfaces and large wood located in the bottom of the channel which provides habitat for macroinvertebrates.
 Suitable water quality (DO) is maintained for native fish, platypus and macroinvertebrates.
-Environmental objectives Maintain self-sustaining pop Maintain conditions for self-sustaining populations of native fish.
+The higher flow target of 10 ML/day increases the availability of habitat and better maintains water quality (DO) during hot weather.
+Environmental objectives Maintain conditions for self-sustaining populations of native fish.
 Maintain self-sustaining populations of macroinvertebrates.
 Maintain the platypus population and support successful breeding and juvenile dispersal.
-Climate scenario variations Extreme dry Dry Average Wet Required · Volume (ML) 720 720 270 270 Assumption Flow of 8 ML/day for 90 days Limited or no operational release and unregulated flows.
-May require the release of 8 ML/day to achieve a passing flow of 5 ML/day at Waggarandall Weir Limited or no operational release and unregulated flows.
-May require the release of 8 ML/day to achieve a passing flow of 5 ML/day at Limited or no operational release of 3 ML/day to supplement operational releases and unregulated flows.
-May require the release of 8 ML/day to achieve a passing flow of 5 ML/day at May require the release of 3 ML/day to supplement operational releases and unregulated flows to achieve a passing flow of 5 ML/day at May require the release of 3 ML/day to supplement operational releases and unregulated flows to achieve a passing flow of 5 ML/day at Rationale for delivery in 2022-23 depth, connectivity and quality).
-A low flow of 1-4 ML/day is expec Operational releases and unregulated flows may only provide limited habitat for native fish, platypus and macroinvertebrates (water depth, connectivity and quality).
-This may have a negative impact on their health and recruitment.
-A low flow of 1-4 ML/day is expected to increase the availability of habitat suitable for native fish, platypus and macroinvertebrates.
-This will reduce risk of poor health and recruitment outcomes.
+Climate scenario variations Extreme dry Dry Average Wet Required • Volume (ML) 720 720 270-900 270-900 Assumption Low flow target of 5 ML/dayLow flow target of 5 ML/dayLow flow target of 5 ML/dayLow flow target of 5-10 ML/dayLow flow target of 5-10 ML/dayFlow of 8 ML/day for 90 daysFlow of 8 ML/day for 90 daysFlow of 3 ML/day for 90 daysFlow of 3-10 ML/day for 90 daysFlow of 3-10 ML/day for 90 days0-5 ML/day operational releases and limited or no unregulated flows.
+May require the release of 8 ML/day to achieve a passing flow of 5 ML/day at Waggarandall Weir0-5 ML/day operational releases and limited or no unregulated Rationale for delivery in 2023-24 Operational releases and unregula depth, connectivity and quality).
+T A low flow of 1-4 ML/day is expec- will reduce risk of poor health and ited flows may only provide limited his may have a negative impact on ted to increase the availability of ha recruitment outcomes. habitat for native fish, platypus and their health and recruitment. bitat suitable for native fish, platyp a macroinvertebrates (water us and macroinvertebrates.
+This